Heather Anne Campbell

-Heather Anne Campbell is an American writer, comedienne, improv comedy performer, voice actress, and actress.
+Heather Anne Campbell is an American writer, comedian, podcast host, and actress.

 Life and career

 Born in Chicago, Illinois, Campbell began studying improvisational comedy at iO Theater at the age of fifteen, under the tutelage of Del Close.
 Following a four-year stint of performing in Northwestern University's Mee-Ow Show, she relocated to Amsterdam in 2002 for three years as part of the comedy group Boom Chicago.
 In 2005, Campbell moved to Los Angeles and found work with multiple comedy clubs such as The Groundlings and the Upright Citizens Brigade Theater.

 Campbell is an alumna of The Midnight Show, a monthly sketch showcase at the Upright Citizens Brigade Theater, and is a recurring performer on The CW's Whose Line Is It Anyway.
 Campbell was also a writer on Cartoon Network's Incredible Crew.
 In 2013, she began writing for Adult Swim's The Eric Andre Show.
 She has also written for Fox's Animation Domination, and is a voice talent behind various short clips on Fox's Animation Domination High-Def (ADHD).
 She was a recurring guest on Comedy Central's @midnight.

 Campbell appeared on MADtv and was the featured singer in Improv Everywhere's Food Court Musical.

 In 2009, Campbell played a featured character named "Pink" in the web series MegaBot.

 In September 2010, Campbell was hired as a writer for Season 36 of Saturday Night Live.
 In March 2011, Campbell appeared in Drew Carey's Improv-A-Ganza, a shortform improv show that aired on GSN.